dgudenkov-foreign-languages-homework/homework/homework-117/unit87.md

     - a few dollars
     - little traffic
     - a little time
-    - a few people
     - ok
+    - a few
-    - ok
+    - a few

 5.
     - little
     - a little
+    - a few
     - few
-    - a few
     - little
     - a little
-    - a little
     - little
+    - a few